SiegfriedSchmidt/OpenConnectDocker/README.md

 The openconnect will be available on port 8443

 # Authentification
-This docker image allows two methods of authentification.
-By default in ocserv.conf certficate authentification enabled
+This docker image supports two authentication methods.
+Certification authentication is enabled in ocserv.conf by default.

 ### Password
 Create user with password (follow the prompts)